enygren/draft-nygren-httpbis-http11-request-binding/draft-nygren-httpbis-http11-request-binding.md

 # Bound Request/Response Header Protocol

-This specification introduces new hop-by-hop Bound-Request and Bound-Response headers, which use RFC 8941 structured fields.
+This specification introduces new hop-by-hop Bound-Request and Bound-Response headers, which use {{!RFC8941}} structured fields.
 These headers convey a request/response Serial number, additional attributes, and a cryptographic binding.

-As these are hop-by-hop headers they are added by the endpoints on the HTTP/1.1 persistent connection.
+As these are hop-by-hop headers they are added by the endpoints on the HTTP/1.1 persistent connection ({{!RFC9112}}).
 Below we refer to the endpoint making the request as the Client and the endpoint receiving the request and issuing a response as the Server.
 For most cases where this is deployed the Client will be an Intermediary.

 Clients and Servers MUST NOT exchange Bound-Request and Bound-Response headers unless they have mutually negotiated this protocol, either as described below in {{tls-negotiation}} or via some other out-of-band mechanism.
 If the Client and Server have negotiated using this protocol, they MUST send a Bound-Request and Bound-Response headers in all requests and responses.